Lab: Web cache poisoning via an unkeyed query parameter

 Once your payload is cached, remove the

 utm_contentparameter, right-click on the request, and select "Copy URL".
-Open this URL in your browser and check that the
+Open this URL in the browser and check that the

 alert()is triggered when you load the page.